canonical/starlark/doc/safety.md

 # How to make a builtin safe

-Starlark functionality can be enchanced by writing new functions in the Go language, usually called *builtin*.
-When developing a Starlark builtin, it is important to properly track memory usage to comply with safety requirements.
+Starlark functionality can be enhanced by writing new functions in the Go language, usually called *builtin*, or adding new types.
+When developing a Starlark builtin or a Starlark type interface, it is important to properly track resource usage to comply with safety requirements.

 Every part of Starlark computation can be characterized by one or more safety aspects, which are expressed as `starlark.SafetyFlags`:
  - `starlark.CPUSafe`: the function is capable of counting the number of steps it performs and to stop if those steps are over the budget.